First posted in January of this year ,

 - “For someone to think that 1998 or 2010, or even 2014 are the warmest years… you have to be smoking something.” ~ RPT [Me]

 Here are a few evidences — of the many — that indicate it was much warmer in the past and that 2014 wasn’t even near the warmest year [even assuming this to be true!].
-The first piece of evidence to show is a recent article at WUWT dealing with giant clams (Jump to one of my favorites, TREES):
+The first piece of evidence to show is a recent studies dealing with giant clams.

 Another example is that in the the 1500’s till the late 1800’s passages that are now iced over allowed for what is termed as the Northwest Passage… Exxon or cars weren’t around then?